 3. Another method from my days as a uni student living in the country

 Fill glass flagons (green ones are especially good if you can find them these days) with tap water, cover the top lip of each flagon with a muslin or cheesecloth square fastened with a rubber band to keep out the bugs.
 Place in the sun.
 You can also chop up some wheatgrass and place it in the water at the top of the flagon; wheatgrass draws out contaminants.
 After a day or two in the sun, discard the wheatgrass, bring the flagons in as needed and you’ll have some pretty sweet-tasting water.
+The chlorine taste is long gone.
+Not sure it removes the sodium fluoride.
 We used to have three or four flagons going at any one time, to keep up a good supply.
 Even when it’s not sunny, this works thanks to the action of the wheatgrass.

 About water and its benefits

 Water contains no calories.
 It can boost metabolism.
 Drinking warm water can also help with weight loss.
 Research shows that drinking two glasses of water (500ml) before eating a meal can make you feel fuller, reducing calorie consumption.
 Not only will you burn calories faster but staying hydrated can help to reduce fatigue and regulate blood sugar levels.